General Talk and Do: Biography

 When the Ambazonian leadership crisis erupted, General Talk and Do and the Ambazonia State Army pledged loyalty to the Sako faction of the Interim Government of Ambazonia.
 In August 2022, the Cameroonian commander Bouba Dobekreo falsely claimed that his forces had killed General Talk and Do.
 In October 2023, General Talk and Do forbid any civilian traffic on the Tobin-Kumbo road after the Kumbo Council ordered the local drivers to stop paying taxes to the area's separatists.

 In January 2024, General Talk and Do declared a lockdown in the Tobin District, declaring that no one was allowed to leave Tobin on the threat of death.
 He stated that this was a response to new tax system anncounced for Tobin by local officials, with General Talk and Do claiming that this reform was a form of "exploitation within his area of command".
 Militants linked to General Talk and Do also kidnapped three teachers and several students in June, demanding 2 million Central African CFA francs in ransom money per teacher.
 In October, General Talk and Do and his militia organized a parade in Kikaikom to celebrate the anniversy of the Ambazonian independence declaration.
 In November, the Ambazonia State Army carried out an ambush on the Mbaw plain in Ndu, killing a soldier and two civilians.
 In the same month, General Talk and Do distributed an audio message declaring the Ngonnso festival banned due to the Nso fon Sehm Mbinglo II siding with the Cameroonian government in the Anglophone Crisis.

 In March 2025, General Talk and Do commanded an ambush of a joint patrol unit in Mbiame, killing a police officer.
+In December 2025, Cameroonian security forces launched an operation to retake Mbveh from the forces of General Talk and Do.
+This led to heavy fighting in the settlement.